PatrickJorge/dj-track-manager/README.md

 ## 📝 Licença

 Este projeto está sob a licença MIT.
-Veja o arquivo [MIT License

 Copyright (c) 2025 Patrick Jorge by CueTech